fzhu2e/sLMR/README.md

 ## Features

-+ Run LMR with [Slurm](https://slurm.schedmd.com/) on a cluster with just one command line
++ [v0.1] Running LMR with [Slurm](https://slurm.schedmd.com/) on a cluster with just one command line
++ [v0.2] Post-processing: pick files with the same filename from different directories

 ## How to install
 Simply